11 Calming Easter Activities {Including Free Bunny Breaths Printable + More}

 2. Then we imagined we were soft, fluffy, floppy bunnies and relaxed all of our muscles.

-3. We made this into a game, similar to musical statues and became crunchy carrots when the music stopped and floppy bunnies when the music was playing.
+3. We made this into a game, like musical statues.
+We became crunchy carrots when the music stopped.
+We turned into floppy bunnies when the music was playing.

 Calming Easter Activities for Kids - Floppy Bunny Crunchy Carrot